 The results of the 2017 eprivateclient Top 35 Under 35 - the definitive annual list of young private client practitioners - ...

 July People Moves 2017

-A summary of the top people moves featured on eprivateclient last month
+A round-up of the people moves reported by eprivateclient last month

 Over 75 percent of cohabiting couples have no asset protecting agreements in place, study finds

 More than three-quarters of cohabiting couples have no agreements in place to protect their assets in the event of a break-up, ...